 Public assistance recipients

 Dislocated workers (individuals who have been terminated or laid off through no fault of their own)

 Economically Disadvantaged Area Zip Codes

-Our team is actively engaging with, and committed to hiring, residents from the identified economically disadvantaged area (EDA) zip codes throughout the Chicagoland area.
-Click on the maps below to view specific targeted zip codes within 70 miles of the project area.
+Our team is actively engaging with, and committed to hiring, residents from the identified economically disadvantaged area (EDA) zip codes.
+Click on the maps below to view specific targeted EDA zip codes within 70 miles of the project area.

 Walsh-Fluor Workforce Projections

 Below are the anticipated craft labor needs and expected timeline for RPM Phase One.
 This information is subject to change as the project progresses.